Nastel/TNT4J/README.md

 ### Flexible Filtering
 Filter out not only based on category/severity (as log4j), but also based on performance objectives.
 Example: log events only if their elapsed time or wait times are greater than a ceratin value.
 TNT4J allows users to register filters within `tnt4j.properties` without changing application code.
 Create your own filters which would allow you to filter events out based on user defined criteria and inject filters using `tnt4j.properties`.

-* See  `tnt4j.properties` and `com.nastel.jkool.tnt4j.filters.EventLevelTimeFilter` for details.
+See  `tnt4j.properties` and `com.nastel.jkool.tnt4j.filters.EventLevelTimeFilter` for details.
-* Register filters via declarations in `tnt4j.properties` or in your application by creating your own event filter
+Register filters via declarations in `tnt4j.properties` or in your application by creating your own event filter.

 	logger.addSinkEventFilter(new MyLogFilter());